Write Your Memoir in 12 Weeks

 Write 1,000-2,000 words a day paying close attention to structures that emerge, scenes that call out to you, plot points that need to be covered.
 Is there forward momentum?
 Causality?
 Coherent transitions?
 Are scenes in their right place?
 Does every scene reveal something crucial about the characters and the story you’re trying to tell?
 You’ll do one of my favorite plot points exercises this week, keep up with your notebook, and submit 2,000 words.

-Optional reading: Blaise Allysen Kearsley, “The Story of My Father’s Hands”; Darin Strauss, Half a Life; Sonja Livingston, Ghostbread
+Suggested reading: Blaise Allysen Kearsley, “The Story of My Father’s Hands”; Darin Strauss, Half a Life; Sonja Livingston, Ghostbread

-Week 5: The Sound of You
+Suggested 5: The Sound of You

-Second virtual meetup with an optional one-hour silent writing session and prompts related to voice and point of view.
 Write 1,000-2,000 words per day this week and consider: How would you describe the sound of your voice?
 What tools do you need to convey who you are on the page and which part(s) of you and only you can tell this story?
 Have you found the point of view that serves the story best?
 Is there a distinction between the voice of the author and the voice of the protagonist?
 Keep up with your notebook.
 Submit 2000 words for feedback.

-Optional Reading: Michelle Zauner, Crying in H Mart; Nick Flynn, Another Bullshit Night in Suck City; Joan Didion, The Year of Magical Thinking
+Suggested Reading: Michelle Zauner, Crying in H Mart; Nick Flynn, Another Bullshit Night in Suck City; Joan Didion, The Year of Magical Thinking

 Week 6: Cultivating a Writing Practice